 - Pretoria Synagogue.
 The infamous Treason Trial took place at this Synagogue.

-- Church Square – Historic Pretoria city centre with the statue of the first president, Paul Kruger surrounded by four Boer soldiers.
-Dating back to the 1850’s.
-With all the buildings surrounding the square of significant historical value and includes the Palace of Justice which served as a venue for the Treason Trial, in which former President Nelson Mandela and others were accused of treason against the state.
+- Church Square – Historic Pretoria city centre with statue of Paul Kruger, surrounded by four Boer soldiers.
+Dating back to 1850’s.
+With the buildings surrounding the square of significant historical value and includes the Palace of Justice which served as a venue for the Rivonia trial, in which former President Nelson Mandela was one of the accused.